A KonMari Pro Shares Her Organization Secrets

 When Helen Youn first read Marie Kondo’s The Life-Changing Magic of Tidying Up, she found it to be just that: life-changing.
 “I just became so passionate and talked about it all the time to anybody who would listen.
 I would recommend it to strangers at bookstores—I was kind of that crazy person who wanted to share the message!”

 And now, after training with grand organizational goddess Kondo and her team, Youn is doing just that, as the prairie’s only certified KonMari consultant.
-She’ll be sharing her tidying tips on the Main Stage at the Calgary Fall Home Show (September 22 and 24), but get a head start on that magic with Youn’s tips for decluttering, organizing and, yes, changing your life.
+Get a head start on organizing for 2019 with Youn’s tips for decluttering, organizing and, yes, changing your life.

 Tip #1: Tidy in categories